 What is a web story?

-Web story is a snackable format on content for web.
-It looks like stories for social media, unlike those, it doesn’t self destruct after 24 hours.
+Web story is a snackable format on content for the web.
+It looks like stories for social media, but unlike those, it doesn’t self-destruct after 24 hours.

 How to write a web story?